Distribution of Chores with Information Asymmetry: Introduction

-Take one of the most well-studied relaxations of envy-freeness (\EF{}) \citep{foley1966resource}, i.e. \textit{envy-freeness up to one item} (\EF{1})~\citep{Lipton04:Approximately,budish11:combinatorial}, which requires that any pairwise envy between the agents can be eliminated by the (hypothetical) removal of a single item (a good from the envied agent or a chore from the envious agent).
-When dealing with goods, an \EF{1} allocation always exists and can be computed efficiently along with economic efficiency notions such as Pareto optimality (\PO{}) \citep{caragiannis2019envy,barman2018finding}.
-In contrast, for chores, not only computing an \EF{1} and \PO{} allocation is unknown, but even the existence of such allocations remains open, to date, leading to numerous works focusing on restricted domains \citep{garg2022improving,aziz2022fair,ebadian22:fairly}. \footnote{\EF{1} allocations without efficiency requirements can be computed in polynomial time \citep{aziz2022fair,BSV21approximate}.}
+One well-studied relaxation, \textit{envy-freeness up to one item} (\EF{1}), requires that any pairwise envy between the agents can be eliminated by the counterfactual removal of a single item (a good from the envied agent or a chore from the envious agent) \citep{Lipton04:Approximately,B11combinatorial}.
+An \EF{1} allocation of goods always exists and can be computed efficiently along with economic efficiency notions such as Pareto optimality (\PO{}) \citep{barman2018finding,caragiannis2019envy}.
+In contrast, for chores, not only computing an \EF{1} and \PO{} allocation is unknown, but even the existence of such allocations remains open to date. (\EF{1} allocations without \PO{} can be computed in polynomial time \citep{aziz2022fair,BSV21approximate}.)
+This has led several works to study \EF{1} and \PO{} allocations under restricted domains \citep{aziz2022fair,ebadian22:fairly,garg2023improving,hosseini2022fairly}.

-We take a rather different direction and focus on \textit{information asymmetry}, and thus, does not require counterfactual removal of items as in \EF{1}.
-Our epistemic approach is based on introducing copies of chores that bear no cost on the receiving agents (i.e. \textit{dubious chores}) to eliminate envy.

-Formally, we propose a fairness notion called \textit{envy-freeness up to $k$ dubious chores} (\DEF{k}) defined as follows.
-Consider $n$ agents and $m$ chores and an allocation $A = (A_1, \ldots, A_n)$.
-Suppose there is a multiset $D$ of $k$ copies of the original $m$ chores (called \textit{dubious chores}) that can be assigned to agents, i.e. $A^{D} = (A_1^{D}, \ldots, A_n^{D})$, such that they do not incur any additional cost on the receiving agent, but other agents perceive them as costly.
-In other words, each agent $h$ only incurs the cost associated to the original allocation, i.e. $v_{h}(A_h) + v_{h}(A_h^{D}) = v_{h}(A_h)$ while any other agent $i\neq h$ observes $h$'s valuation as $v_{i}(A_h) + v_{i}(A_h^{D})$.
-If under this \textit{augmented} allocation, every agent prefers its own allocation to the perceived allocations of others (i.e. $v_i(A_i) \geq v_i(A_h)+v_i(A_h^{D})$ for every pair of agents $i,h$), then we say that the allocation is \textit{envy-free up to $k$ dubious chores} (\DEF{k}).
-Intuitively, by introducing the $k$ dubious chores, allocation $A$ is made free of envy.
-Let us illustrate this notion through an example.

-\begin{ex} Consider three housemates--Ali, Bo, and Chan-- splitting apartment chores of doing the laundry, taking out the trash, and vacuuming.
-Table \ref{tab:intro_ex} illustrates their valuations.
-The allocation shown via (full) circles is \EF{1} since pairwise envy of Bo and Chan to Ali can be eliminated removing of a chore of the envious agent.
-However, removing these chores, will cause Ali to envy the others, resulting in \textit{none} of the chores to be completed.\footnote{Observe that the circled allocation is a solution returned by the well-studied \texttt{RoundRobin} algorithm (detailed in \cref{sec:prelims}).} Nonetheless, this allocation can be made envy-free by introducing a \textit{single} dubious chore by assigning Ali to do an additional vacuuming chore, say midweek, at no additional cost to Ali (denoted by dotted circle).
-Hence the allocation becomes \DEF{1} because the other two agents observe Ali's chores valued at $-4$.